spkenv/spk/docs/ref/spec.md

 #### RangeIdentifier

-Like an [Identifier](#identifier) but with a verison range rather than an exact version, see [versioning](../versioning).
+Like an [Identifier](#identifier) but with a version range rather than an exact version, see [versioning](../versioning).
 Additionally, range identifiers can be used to identify one or more package components.
 The `name:component` syntax can be used when only one component is desired, and the `:{component,component}` syntax for when multiple are desired:

 ```txt
 mypkg:lib/1.0.0